plietar/malariasim-gc-writeup/GC.md

 collections at level 2.
 Remember that collections at that level will traverse the entire program's memory, and therefore can be very time consuming.

-This also explains the difference in performing between running in RStudio and the command line: when starting up, RStudio loads some code into the interpreter, this code takes up space in memory.
+This also explains the difference in performance between running in RStudio and the command line: when starting up, RStudio loads some code into the interpreter, this code takes up space in memory.
 While that memory is long-lived and is very quickly promoted to the oldest generation, because we do